 Ownership of Mark

 The Halal Mark is a generic mark used by processors to identify Halal product from Non-Halal product.
-Its ownership is public.
+Its ownership is excluseively the ownership of Center for Halal Quality Certification registered in the State Intellectual Property Office.
 There are specific minimums defined in The Notice for its size.
 An example of it is given below.

 The mark must be displayed clearly, in full on the product, label or packaging, or marketing and advertising material.
 Non-Halal product should be positively marked to avoid confusion.